… or how to keep on learning new stuff

-First, is recovery.bit provided by Antonio and which will be uploaded to FPGA through JTAG straight from Raspberry PI and a second FLASH.ZX1 which has to be uploaded to root directory of SD card and plugged into Zx-Uno to reflash its firmware from the BIOS menu.
+First, is recovery.bit provided by Antonio and which will be uploaded to FPGA through JTAG straight from Raspberry PI and a second FLASH.ZX1 which has to be uploaded to the root directory of the SD card and plugged into Zx-Uno to reflash its firmware from the BIOS menu.

 Everything was connected and ready but it was Saturday evening … aaaaand…

 Another day came and as usual, I had to recover myself first.
-Quick recovery.beer was uploaded and right after that I was ready for recovery.bit upload.
-I’ve launched urjtag, configured GPIO and tried to detect FPGA chip.
+Quick recovery.beer was uploaded and right after that, I was ready for recovery.bit upload.
+I’ve launched urjtag, configured GPIO, and tried to detect the FPGA chip.

 config of GPIOs inside urjtag

 cable gpio tdi=13 tdo=19 tck=26 tms=6

 So, I could start to load a recovery.bit with the following command inside urjtag.

 pld load recovery.bit

 Here is how it looked … feat. my new Lamers scarf ;P

-With SD card plugged in I wanted to re-flash software however I’ve encountered following FAIL ;P
+With the SD card plugged in I wanted to re-flash software however, I’ve encountered the following FAIL ;P

-It turned out that FAT32 wasn’t cleanly unmounted and a dirty bit was set on it so I’ve moved SD card to my Linux box and did a quick:
+It turned out that FAT32 wasn’t cleanly unmounted and a dirty bit was set on it so I moved the SD card to my Linux box and did a quick:

 Back to UNO = Mission complete 😉

-With new FLASH.ZX1 uploaded fo FPGA there was nothing left except testing.
+With new FLASH.ZX1 uploaded for FPGA there was nothing left except testing.